DeveloperTutorials for Web Developers & DesignersForms

 The OnSubmitServer Attribute

-The onSubmitServer attribute is added to the <forms:form> control, to call a custom PHP function to be run on submission of the form:
+The onSubmitServer attribute can be added to the <forms:form> UI control, to have the form execute a custom PHP function on submission:

 <forms:form id="my_form" onsubmitserver="myFunction()"> <forms:row label="Field 1"> <forms:editbox id="field_1" /> </forms:row> <forms:row label="Field 2"> <forms:editbox id="field_2" /> </forms:row> <forms:row type="one_column" align="center"> <forms:submitbutton value="Submit" /> </forms:row> </forms:form>

-Custom PHP functions are usuallly added via the PHP tab, located in the src view when editing a page.
-Where the PHP function needs to used accross multiple pages or forms, the function could be added to the website design instead.
+Custom PHP functions are usually defined within the PHP tab, located in the SRC view when editing a Page.
+Where you need to use the PHP function across multiple pages or forms, the function could be added to the website design instead.

 Process Form Values with getValues()